NASA-AMMOS/AIT-Core/doc/source/command_intro.rst

         }
     }

 BLISS also provides a command line utility for verifying that your command dictionary configuration is valid given that you have a defined schema file.
-If you pass the ``--cmd`` or ``-c`` flag to ``./bliss_yaml_validate.py`` it will check this for you.
+If you pass the ``--cmd`` or ``-c`` flag to ``bliss-yaml-validate`` it will check this for you.

 .. code-block:: bash

-    $ ./bliss_yaml_validate.py --cmd
+    $ bliss-yaml-validate --cmd
     016-07-27T09:36:21.408 | INFO     | Validation: SUCCESS: ...

 BLISS provides command encoding/decoding via :class:`bliss.core.cmd.CmdDict`.